 Like most of my family recipes, because of the way food production has changed our food supply, I try to improve the quality of the ingredients by replacing them with clean, organic options without compromising the texture or flavor.
 My goal is to keep each recipe as close to the original as possible while making it healthier for my family to eat.

 My Grandmother’s old-fashioned molasses cake recipe is an excellent example of how easy it is to replace a few essential ingredients and improve the quality of the dessert.

 In this recipe, I replaced Crisco vegetable shortening for the organic Spectrum brand.
 I also substituted the buttermilk, creating an equivalent by combining organic milk, Bragg’s apple cider vinegar, and baking soda.

-The result is a cake that is sweet and flavorful rather than bitter and bulky that can often result from the use of processed buttermilk.
+The result is a cake that is sweet and flavorful rather than bitter and bulky which can often result from the use of processed buttermilk.
 I also use organic eggs rather than conventional.
-The result is a delicious, down to earth, old-fashioned molasses cake worth passing down for generations.
+The result is a delicious, down to earth, old-fashioned molasses cake.
+A recipe worth passing down for generations.

 Advice from Lisa’s Kitchen: This cake always tastes better the day after it has baked.
 Moisture soaks into the cake giving it a deeper flavor and texture than when first out of the oven.

 I hope you enjoy this recipe!
 If you’ve made it please share it with me by tagging @culinary.butterfly on Instagram or @culinarybutterfly on Pinterest, or by using the hashtag #culinarybutterfly on Facebook